By Aaron Ramsey, Dalayja Dickson, Farhio Abdirahman, Destiny Montez, Serena McMahon, Michaela Chesin and Joshua Murray

 Dean Ortiz is interviewed by a group of High School of Commerce and University of Massachusetts students on areas the school can improve, and clearing up communication between faculty and students.
 Ortiz also speaks on the work he has done to improve these issues, including the fundraiser Fan Cloth which sells Commerce gear to aid the uniform policy while fundraising for the baseball team.

-Despite the strict dress code regulations, students find alternative means to express themselves whether that be with their hair, shoes, nail color or simply little marks to tell pieces of their story.
+Despite the strict dress code regulations, students find alternative means to express themselves whether that be with their hair, shoes or nails to help tell pieces of their story.

-To them, who they are also lies in their details.
+The students say that who they are also can lie in the details.